Milan Metro Line 1: Rolling stock

 Among the 63 trains running on the line, 20 entered service between 1964 (opening of the line) and 1970.
-Those trains are planned to be replaced by new Meneghino trains in the next few years.
-There are 17 Meneghino trains already operational as of March 2012.
+Those trains were replaced by the "Meneghino" trains, and more were replaced by the "Leonardo" trains.
+Subsequently, the original first series trains were retired and dismantled.
+These new trains fully replaced the older, non-upgraded series still operating on Line 1.

+On November 17, 2024, the first of 21 "Galileo" trains produced by Hitachi Rail at the Reggio Calabria plant was delivered for Line 1.
+These trains are set to completely replace the refurbished original sets.
+Their entry into service is scheduled for 2025.

 Extension

-An extension towards the north from Sesto Primo Maggio to Cinisello/Bettola is currently under construction.
+An extension towards the north from Sesto Primo Maggio to Monza Bettola is currently under construction.
 It is expected to be completed by 2023.
-The new section will be 1.9 km long with 2 stations (Sesto Restellone and Cinisello/Bettola), entirely underground.
+The new section will be 1.9 km long with 2 stations (Sesto Restellone and Monza Bettola), entirely underground.
 The total cost will be €206 million.

-An extension of the western branch from Bisceglie towards the city limits has been approved.
+An extension of the western branch from Bisceglie towards the city limits has been approved in 2019.
 The new stations will be located at Baggio, via Valsesia and at Quartiere Olmi.
 The national government will provide €210 million, while the total cost is estimated at €350 million.
+The public construction contract for a total of €362 million was awarded in June 2025.
+The construction work is planned to last 6 years 3 months.